Combinatorial Hopf Algebras of Simplicial Complexes: -analogues

+It turns out that for every tree on $n$ vertices, $\psi^q$ has the same principal specialization at $-1$.
+In particular, we have the following.

-Next, we consider the case when our graph is a tree. \begin{prop} Let $T_n$ be any tree with $n$ vertices and let $s>1$.
+\begin{prop} Let $T_n$ be any tree with $n$ vertices and let $s>1$.
 Then the principal specialization at $-1$ is given by

 \end{prop} \begin{proof} First note that every collection of edges of $T_n$ is a flat.
-Moreover, when we contract over a flat with $k$ edges we get a tree with $n-k$ vertices.
+Moreover, when we contract a flat with $k$ edges we get a tree with $n-k$ vertices.
 Since $s>1$, we have $\zeta_{s,q}(\Gamma_{V,F}) = q^{|F|}$.
-Therefore, equation~\ree{qPrincipalSpecialEq} gives us that
+Therefore, equation~\ree{qPrincipalSpecialEq} gives